tangyong/glassfish-obr-builder/README.md

 The following assumes you use a windows system.
 (Linux/Unix is similar)

-1 Creating a directory in your disk where you put provisioning sample bundles as following:
+1 creating a directory in your disk where you put provisioning sample bundles as following:

 eg. in my env